A briefer and more conventional bio is here.

 Discovered my love for jazz in early teens by listening to the Saturday night radio broadcasts by Benny Kearse and Vernon Welsh of the Left Bank Jazz Society in my native Baltimore.
 Attended the Sunday evening concerts (5 until 9) at the Famous Ballroom (ceiling painted blue, with silver stars, bake sale, seating around round tables and long tables; seated at a round table one time, met Mercer Ellington) sponsored by the Left Bank, heard Dexter Gordon (right around the time of Homecoming, several times--really made a strong impression), Art Blakey and the Jazz Messengers, Phil Woods, Rahsaan Roland Kirk, Sun Ra and his Arkestra, Freddie Hubbard, Sonny Stitt, Gene Ammons, Johnny Griffin, Bobby Watson, and the Duke Ellington Orchestra.
 While in high school and attending Peabody Preparatory Department on Saturdays, played baritone saxophone in the Peabody Conservatory Jazz Ensemble; one concert with the group was under the direction of Gunther Schuller and shared the program with Eubie Blake and the Peabody Ragtime Ensemble.
 Attended one Kenton Clinic at Towson University, heard Roy Reynolds solo on tenor.
 Heard the Count Basie orchestra with Count Basie in Salisbury, MD and Keith Jarrett in a solo concert at Carter-Barron amphitheatre in Washington, D.C.
 Also played garage (actually, basement) cover band rock, original rock, and funk (in one of those 12-piece funk bands with horns playing EW&F, P-Funk, Stevie Wonder) in clubs in Baltimore and Washington, D.C.

 Perform often on tenor and alto saxophone.
 Tenor is a vintage Selmer (serial no. 35xxx) that Dave Liebman played on Elvin Jones's Live at the Lighthouse.
 Performance that were the result of my faculty affiliation (not because they called me for the gig, in other words): with the UNT Jazz Faculty small group on the Maria Schneider concert at UNT in March 2003; at the North Texas Jazz Festival at Addison in April 2003, 2005-2008; with Dave Douglas at UNT in February 2004; with Jimmy Cobb in Denton in April 2004; with Peter Erskine in 2012; and at the Denton Arts & Jazz Festival in 2003-2014.
 Subbed once on the Duke Ellington Orchestra in 2007.
 Led groups at the Denton festival in 2003 and 2004.
 In April 2008 played five concerts and held master classes along with José Aponte (drums) and Jeffry Eckels (bass) in Lima, Cusco, and Arequipa, Perú as part of Jazz Appreciation Month, sponsored by U.S. State Dept. Played a set with Eddie Gomez and Duduka da Fonseca with Stefan Karlsson in October 2008 when both were guests of Stefan and the small group program, and on a program of Mike Steinel's big band music in March 2009.
 In May-June 2009, played concerts and club gigs in Guangzhou and Shanghai, China with Landon Mattox (guitar), Cyrille Briegel (bass), and Rafael "Xiao Bai" Lee (drums).
 Played again in Shanghai in 2010 with UNT students at East China Normal University.
 Traveled to Colombia in June 2012 with a student quartet to play concerts and offer masterclasses in Medellín and Manizalles.
+In November, played six concerts in São Paulo and neighboring cities in Brazil.
+In March 2013 visited Universidade Federal de Pernambuco in Recife, Brazil to give talks on ethnomusicology and jazz and play a concert with the jazz band.
 In spring 2011, started weekly music series at UNT on the Square in Denton; this continues to the present.
-Member of the Original Texas Jazz Orchestra, directed by Jim Riggs.
+Have played second alto sax in the Original Texas Jazz Orchestra, directed by Jim Riggs.
 Former member of Dallas-based Steely Dan tribute band Naked Lunch.
-In 2012, began serious study of Irish traditional music on button accordion (B/C) tuning.
-Attend Irish sessions in Dallas regularly and host a session on second and fourth Saturdays from 3-5 p.m. at Banter Bistro in Denton.
+In 2012, began serious study of Irish traditional music on button accordion (B/C tuning).
+Attend Irish sessions in Dallas regularly, attend the yearly O'Flaherty Irish Music Retreat, and host a session on second and fourth Saturdays from 3-5 p.m. at Sweetwater in Denton.
+Play jazz on tenor sax often on Fridays from 7-11 at a restaurant in Flower Mound with Hammond B3 organist Eric Scortia.

 While a student at the University of North Texas, earned two degrees (B.M., jazz studies performance, 1984; M.M., music theory, 1986), played in the One O'Clock Lab Band (1984-85) and Two O'Clock Lab Band (1982-1984), studied saxophone with James Riggs, and free-lanced in Dallas-Ft.
 Worth (including two weeks in Cal Lewiston's big band at the Fairmont Hotel, backing up Ella Fitzgerald, soloing on "Cherokee").
 Then earned two degrees at Columbia University (M.A.
 1988, Ph.D.
 1994, both in ethnomusicology), played Latin music (mostly merengue) around New York, worked as an intern at the Ford Foundation one summer doing research on the arts of new Americans, and heard all kinds of music.